Symbiosis Law School: Academics

-Symbiosis Law School Noida offers undergraduate, postgraduate and Ph.D. programmes.
+Symbiosis Law School Pune offers undergraduate, postgraduate and Ph.D. programmes.
 It also offers diploma and certificate studies.

 Admissions

 Admission for Undergraduate Programmers is through Symbiosis Law Admission Test (SLAT) which is a common written test for the admission processes of Undergraduate Institutes of Symbiosis International University (SIU).
-The Entrance Test is followed by Writing Ability Test and Personal Interview which makes SLS the first law school to adopt admission through these steps.
+The Entrance Test is followed by Writing Ability Test and Personal Interview which makes SLS Pune the first law school to adopt admission through these steps.
 SLAT has replaced what was earlier known as SET - Symbiosis Entrance Test for Law.